gbaranski/acu/README.md

 ### Master/slave pattern

+You need to have `master-slave` feature enabled for the crate.

 The decision you need to make, is whether the Actor Message implements `Clone` trait, if yes you can use `BroadcasterMasterHandle` which allows you to use directly actor methods; if no, you're stuck with `MasterHandle` on which you can't use actor methods.

 #### Using `BroadcasterMasterHandle`(Message: Clone)